jbarndt/fcbh-dataset-io/testing/README.md

 - [ ] Compare Plain Text to Plain Text Edit, HTML output
 - [ ] Compare Plain Text Edit to USX Edit, HTML output
 - [ ] Compare USX Edit to Script, HTML output (Mark Scott use case)
-- [ ] Plain Text Edit to Script, HTML output
+- [ ] Compare Plain Text Edit to Script, HTML output
 - Note: Part of the purpose of these comparison tests is to verify that each kind of data parsing is correct.

 ## Script level audio tests

 - [ ] Load Audio from BB-API do Whisper speech to text, output the text as JSON
-- [ ] compare text to USXEdit, output HTML (Mark Scott use case)
+- [ ] Compare text to USXEdit, output HTML (Mark Scott use case)
-- [ ] Load Audio from POST, do speech to text, output HTML (OBT use case)
+- [ ] Load Audio from POST, do speech to text, output JSON (OBT use case)
-- [ ] Reuse request with second and third passage (OBT use case)
+- [ ] Reuse request with second and third passage, output JSON (OBT use case)

 - [ ] Load Project Text with Plain Text Edit, because it is verse aligned.
 Load time stamps from BB-API, Output CSV
-- [ ] Load same Text, and timestamp with aeneas, compare the timestamps using float to find in difference they are equal (float.SubTo, float.Abs, float.Max.
-Or, possibly I need to look at Sandeep’s method
+- [ ] Load same Text, and timestamp with aeneas, compare the timestamps using gonum/float to find in difference they are equal (float.SubTo, float.Abs, float.Max.
+And, I need to look at Sandeep’s method
-- [ ] Load Script and script level timestamps, compare with above case where the script is verse aligned.
+- [ ] Load Script and script timestamps, compare with above case where the script is verse aligned.
+- [ ] Output sql script to insert a fileset's timestamp data into DBP (Jon's OBT use case)
 - Note: The comparison code to do this has not yet been written (5/1/24)

 - [ ] Load audios and compute timestamps and mfcc.
 Verification is limited to record counts. output CSV